[Copilot Studio] Comparing methods for giving an agent KPI data for aggregation: chat attachments, file knowledge, and SharePoint

 In this article, we compare the following three methods for passing aggregation-ready Excel to an agent.

-Image of data retrieval flow between each component (chat, Dataverse, SharePoint) and the agent across three data routes
+Image of the data retrieval flow between each component (chat, Dataverse, SharePoint) and the agent across the three data routes

-Route Method How Data Is Held Official Documentation Suitable Cases
+Route Method How Data Is Held Official Documentation Best Suited For

-A: Chat Attachment Attach Excel each conversation Temporary (that conversation only) Officially supported as end-user attachment One-time analysis, ad-hoc questions
+A: Chat Attachment Attach Excel each conversation Temporary (that conversation only) Officially supported as end-user attachment One-off analysis, ad hoc questions

-B: File Knowledge Upload Excel as a file and add to knowledge Permanent (held by agent) Aggregation via direct upload not officially documented (independent verification in this article) Aggregate the same data each time without attachment
+B: File Knowledge Upload Excel as a file and make it knowledge Permanent (held by agent) Not explicitly stated for aggregation via direct upload (independent verification in this article) Aggregating the same data every time without attachment

-C: SharePoint (Work IQ) Add SharePoint Documents library to knowledge and enable Work IQ Permanent (synced with SharePoint) Officially supported as SharePoint document integration Large data, sync to latest, permission control required
+C: SharePoint (Work IQ) Add SharePoint Documents library as knowledge and enable Work IQ Permanent (synced with SharePoint) Officially supported as SharePoint document integration Large data, sync to latest, or access control required

-In this article, we verify all three routes on actual hardware.
+In this article, we verify all three routes hands-on.

-We start with the easy Route A (chat attachment), then move to Route B (file knowledge), and finally the official recommended Route C (SharePoint + Work IQ).
+We start with the easy Route A (chat attachment), then move on to Route B (file knowledge), and finally Route C (SharePoint + Work IQ), which the official documentation presents as the standard approach.

 Route A is the easiest method.

-You attach Excel for each conversation and aggregate on the spot.
+You attach an Excel file each conversation and have it aggregate on the spot.

-This corresponds to "end-user file upload during conversation" which the official documentation explicitly states as structured data input for the code interpreter.
+This corresponds to "end-user file upload during conversation," which the official documentation explicitly lists as a structured data input for the code interpreter.

 As an end-user, when you upload structured files while chatting with the agent.